 Prepare and serve food safely for large groups such as family reunions, church dinners, and community gatherings.

 Learn how to safely use a microwave for cooking tasks, like reheating or defrosting.

 Learn what the "sell by" date means for food safety.

 View printable materials about food safety, including guides, activity books, and tip sheets.

 Find important information on grilling, including food safety concerns and health concerns.

 Safe handling of leftovers is very important to reducing foodborne illness.
-Follow the USDA Food Safety and Inspection Service's (FSIS) recommendations for handling leftovers safely.
+Follow these recommendations for handling leftovers safely.